NCEA L2 Physics - Mātai Ahupūngao

 Recommended Prior Learning

-To study physics you need a good understanding of mechanics, electricity and mathematics.
-It , in particular algebra.
-It would be a good idea to have achieved 14 credits in science, although if you are willing to work hard and study you may still be able to join the course.
+To study physics you need a good understanding of mechanics, electricity and mathematics - in particular algebra and trigonometry.
+It would be a good idea to have achieved at least 10 credits in a science (BCS1 or ESP1), although if you are willing to work hard and study you should still be able to join the course.

-If you have any questions, Dr. Harvey is the point of contact.
+If you have any questions, Dr Harvey is here to help.

 Pathway